leyhline/Lagrange/_drafts/the-passionate-programmer.md

 <blockquote>
 “Erfahrung heißt gar nichts.
 Man kann seine Sache auch 35 Jahre schlecht machen.” <br>
 Translated: <i>Experience means nothing.
-One can do a bad job for even 35 years.</i>
+One can do a bad job for as long as 35 years.</i>
 </blockquote>
  After the German writer <i>Kurt Tucholsky.</i>

 This is quite the statement but (as always) there is also a bit of truth.
 (That doesn't mean one should take such famous quotes seriously.
-They may sound nice but it's random .
-I never even read something by Tucholsky even though I'm German.)
-Therefore I'm trying learn from practice but supplementary from the books of seasoned professionals that are widely acclaimed.
+They may sound nice but it's random if they really apply.
+I never even read something by Tucholsky although I'm German.)
+Therefore I'm trying to not only learn from practice but supplementary from the books of seasoned professionals that are widely acclaimed.
 For a list of such books I just googled `software engineering must read`.
 How trite!
 Here are some results:

 * [12 Most Influential Books Every Software Engineer Needs to Read](https://jasonroell.com/2015/03/16/12-most-infuential-books-every-software-engineer-needs-to-read/)
 * [The Best Books All Software Developers Should Read](https://simpleprogrammer.com/best-books-software-developers/) :muscle:
 * [Ultimate Reading List for Developers](https://medium.com/@YogevSitton/the-ultimate-reading-list-for-developers-e96c832d9687)
 * [20 essential software development books to read](https://apiumhub.com/tech-blog-barcelona/software-development-books/)

 But enough chitchat.
-Let's take a look at the book!
+Let's take a look at the book in question!

 <figure>
     <a href="https://pragprog.com/book/cfcar2/the-passionate-programmer"><img src="{{ site.baseurl }}/assets/{{ page.slug }}/book_cover.jpg" alt="Book cover of The Passionate Programmer" style="min-width:60%;border:1px solid black;border-radius:0;"></a>